IBM/cpd-cli/cpdbr/README.md

 # unquiesce deployments and statefulsets for zen namespace (calls unquiesce hooks or scales up resources)
 cpd-cli backup-restore unquiesce -n zen
 ```

+### Checking Logs for Errors

+#### cpdbr/cpd-cli log
+The CPD-CLI\*.log can be found in cpd-cli-workspace/logs.
+Errors during quiesce and unquiesce are captured in this log.

+For additional tracing, run commands using --log-level=debug --verbose.

+#### volume backup and restore log

+Check "cpd-cli backup-restore volume-backup logs \<backup-name\>" or "cpd-cli backup-restore volume-restore logs \<restore-name\>" for errors.
+Errors running the backup/restore job are captured in these logs.

 ### Command References